c-mbdk/api-banking-design/README.md

 # API Banking Design
 This application is for managing customers and accounts within a bank.The REST API interface was built using the FastAPI framework, utilising an SQLite database.

 **Tests:** The application has been tested using the pytest library.
-Currently, these are only unit tests, but these cover the repository layer, the service layer and the various controllers.
+Currently, these are only unit and integration tests, but these cover the repository layer, the service layer and the various controllers.

 ## Features implemented